Dunsford Woodland Reserve

 About this route

-Lying on the eastern edge of Dartmoor National Park, this riverside woodland reserve consists primarily of sessile oak on the steep valley slopes above the River Teign.
+Dunsford Woodland Reserve lies on the eastern edge of Dartmoor National Park.
+This riverside woodland reserve consists primarily of sessile oak on the steep valley slopes above the River Teign.
 Ash predominates on the wetter slopes and the extensive floodplain.
 Ferns and mosses are abundant throughout the area.

 Dunsford is one of the best sites in south-west England for the wild daffodil, with stunning displays in spring.
 Other characteristic woodland plants include common sow-wheat, wood anemone, bluebell and wild garlic.